Suspension bridge with backpacker in tropical rain forest

 1. Choose a destination that’s working to be more sustainable

 Many countries and cities are gallantly reducing their carbon emissions.
-Costa Rica is a prime example, as they are already generating 98 percent of electricity through renewable energy – plus more than 25 percent of this biodiverse country has already been declared a conservation zone.
-Denmark’s capital, Copenhagen, has come up with two of Europe’s most impressive sustainable travel initiatives in encouraging organic farming practices and building CopenHill: a city-centre ski, snowboard and hiking slope that transforms waste into energy to power tens of thousands of homes and businesses.
-Plus: more than two-thirds of the city’s hotels hold an ‘eco-certificate’.
+Costa Rica is a prime example, with 30 percent of this biodiverse country declared a conservation zone.
+The tourism scene in Aberdeenshire, Scotland is expertly driven by community-based tourism businesses, while Denmark’s capital, Copenhagen, has come up with one of Europe’s most impressive sustainable travel initiatives, CopenHill: a city-centre ski, snowboard and hiking slope that transforms waste into energy to power tens of thousands of homes and businesses.
+Plus, more than two-thirds of the city’s hotels have implemented impactful sustainability policies, such as running off renewable energy and reducing waste to landfill.

 If you’re planning to spend most of your time at the beach or in the sea, invest in reef-friendly sunscreen.
 Ingredients like oxybenzone and octinoxate are harmful to marine life, so it’s important to choose chemical-free products that protect your skin and look after the ocean.
 Organii SPF 50 Sun Milk, Green People’s scent-free range and Hawaiian Tropic Mineral Nourishing Milk SPF30 are great examples.
 Filling a set of reusable containers with shampoos, conditioners and moisturisers from home will prevent the need for single-use plastics.